Nagomi Visit allows you to get off the tourist trail and eat a home-cooked meal with locals all over Japan.

 Come ready to share not to be served.

 You are visiting a friend you haven't met.
 Just keep in mind that all the hosts are participating in Nagomi Visit because they all genuinely want to meet great people like you.
 Good conversation and an open mind will go a long way but these tips may help during your Nagomi Visit.

 Each and every participant should be made aware of what a Nagomi Visit involves.
 The hosts are welcoming you to their home because they trust that you will respect their time and home.
 Keep in mind that these are all volunteers so if issues do come up such as property damage, most of the time they will need to pay out of their own pocket.
 So show up on time, be respectful of your surroundings, but all in all be kind.

 The program and host take great precaution when it comes to food safety but be aware that the host nor the program will take any responsibility for instances of food poisoning or any other illness.

-We encourage all our participants to come to the Nagomi Visit ready to try all the food to keep the authenticity of the experience.
-However, we do understand this may be difficult at times so here is a rundown on how we deal with dietary restrictions.
+We encourage all our participants to come to the Nagomi Visit ready to try all the food.
+However, we do understand this may be difficult at times so here is a rundown on how we handle dietary restrictions.